MicrosoftDocs/windows-dev-docs/hub/apps/develop/title-bar.md

 There are two levels of customization that you can apply to the title bar: apply minor modifications to the default title bar, or extend your app canvas into the title bar area and provide completely custom content.

-For simple customization, such as changing the title bar color you can set properties on the title bar object for your app window to specify the colors you want to use for title bar elements.
+For simple customization, such as changing the title bar color, you can set properties on your app window's title bar object to specify the colors you want to use for title bar elements.
 In this case, the system retains responsibility for all other aspects of the title bar, such as drawing the app title and defining draggable areas.

 Your other option is to hide the default title bar and replace it with your own custom content.
 For example, you can place text, a search box, or custom menus in the title bar area.
 You will also need to use this option to extend a [material](../../design/signature-experiences/materials.md) backdrop, like [Mica](../../design/style/mica.md), into the title bar area.